 An AI system should operate within its knowledge limits and know when it is operating outside of those limits.
 This is to prevent inaccurate outcomes that may arise when the system is outside of its limits.

 To satisfy this principle, a system should be able to identify (and declare) its knowledge limits.
-This helps to maintain trust in the system’s outputs and reduce the risk of misleading or incorrect decisions.
+This helps to maintain trust in the system’s outputs and reduces the risk of misleading or incorrect decisions.

 Two examples of a system operating outside of its knowledge limits are:

 - A system built to classify fish species—as part of an aquaculture system, for instance—is provided with some debris.
 The system should indicate that it did not identify any fish, rather than producing a misleading identification.

 - Similarly, if the fish classification system cannot operate to a sufficient degree of accuracy—due to murky waters, for instance—then it should indicate this and not misclassify the fish.